bitwiseworks/python-os2/Doc/howto/urllib2.rst

 ~~~~~~~~~~~

 Because the default handlers handle redirects (codes in the 300 range), and
-codes in the 100-299 range indicate success, you will usually only see error
+codes in the 100--299 range indicate success, you will usually only see error
-codes in the 400-599 range.
+codes in the 400--599 range.

-``BaseHTTPServer.BaseHTTPRequestHandler.responses`` is a useful dictionary of
+:attr:`http.server.BaseHTTPRequestHandler.responses` is a useful dictionary of
-response codes in that shows all the response codes used by RFC 2616.
+response codes in that shows all the response codes used by :rfc:`2616`.
 The
 dictionary is reproduced here for convenience ::

     # Table mapping response codes to messages; entries have the